anastasia2022be1/parallax-scroll-forest/README.md

 ## How It Works

 As the user scrolls down, JavaScript calculates a `finalPosition` value depending on the scroll position and screen height.
 This value determines how each layer transforms using `translate3d` and `scale`.
 The animation is smooth and efficient thanks to `requestAnimationFrame`.

+Instead of triggering updates directly inside the scroll event, the project uses requestAnimationFrame() for optimized and fluid animations.
+This ensures the animations remain synchronized with the browser’s refresh rate and are less likely to stutter during rapid scrolling.

 ## Use Cases